-English Learners Progress (ELP) indicator is designed to focus on the progress of English Learner students assessed by state English language assessment, specifically the South Dakota English Language Proficiency Assessment.
-Students who take the alternate assessment are not included in this indicator.
+English Learners Progress (ELP) indicator is designed to focus on the progress of English Learner students assessed by the state English language assessment, specifically the South Dakota English Language Proficiency Assessment.
+This includes students who take the SD-Alternate ELP.
 The English Learners Progress indicator is based on the students who meet Full Academic Year (FAY) in the current school year.